Correlation between the curvature and some properties of the neutron star: Results and Discussions

-The structure of an NS is divided into the four regions outer crust, inner crust, outer core and inner core.
-The outer crust consists of nuclei distributed in a solid body-centred-cubic (bcc) lattice filled by a free electron gas.
-As we go from outer crust to inner crust, the density increases and eventually the nuclei in the crust become so neutron-rich that neutrons start to drip from them.
-In this situation, the inner crust contains the free electron and neutron gases and formed different types of pasta structure.
-With the help of nuclear models, the neutron drip density determined the boundary between the outer and inner crust.
-But, the transition density from the crust to the core is much more uncertain and strongly model-dependent.
-When the average density reaches a value about half of the NM saturation density, the lattice structure escapes due to energetic reasons and the system changes to a liquid phase.
+The structure of an NS is divided into four regions: the outer crust, inner crust, outer core, and inner core.
+The outer crust comprises nuclei arranged in a body-centered-cubic lattice immersed in a free electron gas.
+From the outer to the inner crust, the density intensifies, causing the nuclei to become increasingly neutron-rich to the extent that neutrons start to drip from them.
+Consequently, the inner crust encompasses free electron and neutron gases and manifests various pasta structures.
+Utilizing nuclear models, the neutron drip density demarcates the boundary between the outer and inner crust.
+However, the transition density from the crust to the core remains notably uncertain and heavily model-dependent.
+When the mean density attains approximately half of the NM saturation density, the lattice structure dissolves due to energetic constraints, and the system transitions to a liquid phase.
 To calculate the nuclear interaction of this region mainly for the core part, we have several formalisms (for relativistic to non-relativistic system) that have already been proposed \cite{Kumar_2018}.
 The details of those models, such as RMF, SHF, and DD-RMF, are described briefly in the following.

 RMF is an effective field theory motivated model in which nucleons interact with each other through the exchange of various effective mesons like $\sigma$, $\omega$, and $\rho$.
 The effective Lagrangian is given by \cite{rein86,mill72,furn87,ring96}\\